oigres5/SAFL/README.md

  -Real: 212 samples

-  - These samples were select from Celeb-DF dataset.
+  - These samples were selected from Celeb-DF dataset.

  -Deepfake: 204 samples
   - 100 generated with Avatarify